• Skip to primary navigation

 could measure up and dead became my pastime

-as I grew frolicsome another thirty-three years
+as I grew frolicsome thirty more years until,

 I just didn’t have the strength.

-An when an angel’s wing de-iced,
+Then, an angel’s wing de-iced, and I

 Dave Read